-- E. Private property owners shall collect and properly dispose of all landscaping debris.
+- D. No tree planted by a property owner or the City to fulfill landscape requirements, or any existing tree, may be topped or removed without prior approval from the City.
+Any tree topped or removed without approval shall be subject to code enforcement action per TMC Chapter 8.45 in addition to the requirements of TMC 18.52.100 B, Violations. - E. Private property owners shall collect all on-site landscaping debris and dispose of this material properly.
 Private property landscaping debris shall not be placed or blown into the public right of way for City collection.
 Violations will be subject to code enforcement action per TMC Chapter 8.45. - F. Trees along the street frontages, as they mature, shall be limbed up, using proper ISA pruning techniques, to a minimum height of 8-18 feet depending on location of tree (over sidewalk, adjacent to road etc.) to allow adequate visibility and clearance for vehicles.
-Trees may be pruned to improve views of signage and entryways by using such techniques as windowing, thinning, and limbing up; however, no more than 1/4 of the canopy may be removed within any 2-year period.
-All pruning shall be done in accordance with ANSI Standard A-300 specifications, as it now reads and as hereafter amended. - G. Trees may only be pruned to lower their height to prevent interference with an overhead utility line with prior approval by the Director.
-The pruning must be carried out under the direction of-by a certified arborist.
+Trees may be pruned to improve views of signage and entryways by using such techniques as windowing, thinning, and limbing up.
+However, no more than 1/4 of the canopy may be removed within any 2-year period.
+All pruning shall be done in accordance with ANSI Standard A-300 specifications, as revised. - G. Trees may only be pruned to lower their height to prevent interference with an overhead utility or electrical line and with prior approval by the Director.
+The pruning must be carried out under the direction of by a certified arborist.
 The crown shall be maintained to at least 2/3 the height of the tree prior to pruning.
 Otherwise, trees shall not be topped.